yclipse/CNN-core-flooding-muCT/README.md

 # CNN-coreflooding-muCT
 Segment core-flooding micro-CT images using CNN.

-U-Net architecture implemented by :https://github.com/jvanvugt/pytorch-unet
+This work uses the U-Net architecture implemented by :https://github.com/jvanvugt/pytorch-unet

+The trained model can be downloaded via: